All across Spain children are getting excited about receiving their gifts at Reyes, which falls next month. But what about Christmas this weekend?

 Hundreds of people also flock to see nativity scenes and cribs all over the country, and some are even starring real people – known as Belen Viviente – or Living Cribs.
 The oldest one in Spain to be performed every year is situated in Arcos de la Frontera, Andalusia – a lovely place to visit any time of year, but particularly now when you can go and see the live action!

 Where is it?

 Arcos de la Frontera is best known as one of the white villages.
 Think of a necklace or charm bracelet of little white flat roofed houses, Berber in style dotted like a string around the mountains of Andalusia.
 The province in which Arcos de la Frontera lies is Cadiz and the name Frontera comes from the word Frontier, as this was one of the strongholds during battles with the Moors back in the 1200’s.
 Arcos refers to the high position.

 But today it’s all about the Christian faith and the crowds that gather here every December to watch the story of Jesus’ birth at the Belen Viviente.

-Soft torchlight adds to the atmosphere, and the costumes are painstakingly made by hand, no detail is left out.
+Soft torchlight adds to the atmosphere, the costumes are painstakingly made by hand and no detail is left out.
 Local players recite their lines and act out their parts with solemnity, each performance worthy of an Oscar!

 A wonderful spectacle and a well dressed town to boot, just one reason to visit Arcos de la Frontera at Christmastime.
 What about other times of the year?
-A great destination for walkers, and all described in John’s post about Arcos de la Frontera here, detailing the sights and attractions as a walk around town.
+A great destination for walkers, enjoy the sights and attractions during a walk around town.